This is not investment advice. This is simply information about the popular altcoins.

-Since the price of Bitcoin has increased so much, everyone wants to buy Bitcoin.
+Now that Bitcoin (BTC) is mainstream, everyone wants to buy some Bitcoin.
 However, nobody knows if Bitcoin will continue to skyrocket or will a market correction balance things out.
-There are people that aren’t sure about the future of Bitcoin (BTC) and have decided to look into promising altcoins.
+There are people that aren’t sure about the future of Bitcoin and have decided to look into promising altcoins.

-I apologize if my cryptocurrency list is not as good as yours.
+I apologize if my popular altcoins list is not as good as yours.
 I probably will not have the same list as yours because there are so many awesome altcoins out there.
-There are more than 1,000 cryptocurrencies available nowadays and there is no way in hell, I’ll be able to name all of the winners.
+There are more than 10,000 cryptocurrencies available nowadays (it’s so annoying).
 This is my list of the best altcoin available right now.

 Litecoin was created in 2011.
 Litecoin is nearly identical to Bitcoin but is faster and cheaper.
 Litecoin is fully decentralized and is based on an open-source cryptographic protocol that is better than Bitcoin.